royward/pseudo-double/README.md

 # pseudo-float

-A floating point library written using only integer operations for cross platform consistency.
+A C and C++ floating point library written using only integer operations for cross platform consistency.

 ## Overview